Mythyo1/e/README.md

 [Visit](https://discord.gg/VfTE9GH)

 ## What's new?
-Fixed a bunch of typos
-​
-Added a few aliases
-​
-Added this section to the README
+Fixed a bunch of typos, added a few aliases and added this section to the README.